 Insulate Your Business Against Billions in Annual Return Fraud Losses

-For many retailers, the weeks between Thanksgiving and the end of the year are viewed as a prime sales opportunity.
+For many retailers, the weeks between Thanksgiving and the end of the year are viewed as a prime sales opportunities.
 The average American consumer is expected to spend $929 this holiday season, and experts anticipate overall holiday spending will exceed $1 trillion.

 However, with increased sales, retailers must also be prepared for the accompanying influx of returns.
 And with returns comes fraud—illegitimate attempts to recover funds that aren’t in accordance with the merchant’s policies.